1. The use of poison for hunting in human evolution

 - Frames the historic and scientific reasons for classifications of chemical and biological toxins within warfare

 Researchers and advanced students in toxicology and aspects of chemical and biological warfare agents.
-It will also prove helpful for medical students, civil administration, medical doctors, homeland and government security personnel, policy makers, military personnel, and risk assessment specialists
+It will also prove helpful for medical students, civil administrators, medical doctors, homeland and government security personnel, policy makers, military personnel, and risk assessment specialists

 - No. of pages: